NISHA-R-DATA/AirIQ-India-Dashboard/README.md

   - Peak Pollution Month
   - % Unhealthy AQI Days
 - **Visuals:**
-  - Year-over-Year Comparison: Bar chart for average pollutant concentration with dynamic NAAQS reference line.
+  - **Year-over-Year Comparison**: Bar chart for average pollutant concentration with dynamic NAAQS reference line.
-  - Monthly Trend: Line chart comparing monthly pollutant levels for both years.
+  - **Monthly Trend**: Line chart comparing monthly pollutant levels for both years.
-  - Regulatory Exceedance: % of days per month exceeding 24-hour NAAQS thresholds with visual alerts (Green/Red bars).
+  - **Regulatory Exceedance**: % of days per month exceeding 24-hour NAAQS thresholds with visual alerts (Green/Red bars).

 ---
 ## 📊 Key Insights

 ### 1. National Air Quality Overview: Stagnation Despite Efforts
-Between 2021 and 2022, India recorded no significant improvement in national air quality, as evidenced by an unchanged average Air Quality Index (AQI) of 3.9 across 18.9K air quality data records.
+Between 2021 and 2022, India recorded no significant improvement in national air quality, as evidenced by an unchanged average Air Quality Index (AQI) of **3.9** across **18.9K air quality data records**.
 While this signals a stabilization of overall conditions, it reflects a plateau rather than progress, despite increased policy focus and public engagement.
-A marginal AQI decline of less than 1% indicates pockets of localized improvement; however, these are insufficient to constitute a national turnaround in air pollution control.
+A marginal AQI decline of **less than 1%** indicates pockets of localized improvement; however, these are insufficient to constitute a national turnaround in air pollution control.

 ### 2. City-Level Extremes: Persistent Polluters and Clean Air Champions
 - **Most Polluted City:**
-  Delhi retained its status as India’s most polluted city for both years, with an average AQI of 4.8—categorized as "unhealthy."
+  **Delhi** retained its status as India’s most polluted city for both years, with an average AQI of **4.8**—categorized as "unhealthy."
 Key contributors include:
   - Vehicular emissions
   - Industrial discharges
   - Seasonal stubble burning

 - **Least Polluted City:**
-  Aizawl in Mizoram continued to rank as India’s cleanest city.
+  **Aizawl** in Mizoram continued to rank as India’s cleanest city.
 Its naturally clean air can be attributed to:
   - Favorable topography
   - Limited industrial activity
   - High green cover